kumarsiddappa-git/Dropper/README.md

 		  );

-Sample line of code => exec_mem = VirtualAlloc(0, payload_len, MEM_COMMIT | MEM_RESERVE, PAGE_READWRITE);  here we are allocting the memory from 0 address until payload_len, we are having a allocation type as MEM_COMMIT and MEM_RESERVE and giving the permission as PAGE_READWRITE just to avoid the EDR triggering as suspicious if the allocated memory is given directly as PAGE_EXECUTE
+Sample line of code =>

+	exec_memory = VirtualAlloc(0, payload_len, MEM_COMMIT | MEM_RESERVE, PAGE_READWRITE);

+ Here we are allocting the memory from 0 address until payload_len, we are having a allocation type as MEM_COMMIT and MEM_RESERVE and giving the permission as PAGE_READWRITE just to avoid the EDR triggering as suspicious if the allocated memory is given directly as PAGE_EXECUTE

 We can find more detailed information in the link [VirtualAlloc](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc)